Zyzto/Adati/README.md

 ### Viewing Timeline
 - The main timeline shows a calendar grid with color-coded completion status
+- **Completion Calculation**: The timeline uses a weighted completion system that respects your bad habit logic mode setting:
+  - **Negative Mode**: `(good completed - bad marked) / total good habits`.
+If only bad habits exist, starts at 100% and decreases by `bad marked / total bad habits`.
+Completion rate is clamped to 0-100%.
+  - **Positive Mode**: `(good completed + bad not marked) / total habits`.
+Completion rate is clamped to 0-100%.
 - Tap any day to view and edit all entries for that date
 - Statistics at the top show your overall progress
 - Filter habits by tags or search by name